acanna2013/NodesAndLists/README.md

 # Background
 I learned nodes and lists in a course offered at my high school.
-These are programs I wrote answering the prompt given.

 These are the courses I took:
 ```mermaid